krinii/dds-on-hardware/Notable/notes/Log Book.md

 I have confirmed that by just changing the writers history does not give new comers any of the old samples, it would seem like I have to make changes to the Durability

 I have applied the history changes to the topic instead of the reader and it seems to work the same way as when I did it to the reader.
 So it looks like the QoS of a topic applies to all the entities in that topic.
 Somehow it seems like it enough to just make the topic in the reader application have a history.

+I tried to apply the durability changes to only the readers in the HistoryTopicTest project, but when I did this it seemed like the writer and readers did not have a connection, I need to find a way to detect wether a connection is made or not, at the moment I just have to see that the writer does not find a reader (which I guess could be fine).
+I have applied the durability setting to all the Topics in HistoryTopicTest and all the readers and writer in HistoryTest and I am still not able to make a late-joiner receive old data, I am not sure what I'm doing wrong. **It would seem like I have to change durability-service setting for it to work.
+Durability-service can be applied to both topics and writer, but a  [guide](https://github.com/eclipse-cyclonedds/cyclonedds/blob/master/docs/manual/config.rst) mentioned that it is the topic, gonna try both**.
+I have applied durability service to the writer in HistoryTest and a late-joiner is now able to aquire earlier data.
+I have removed the history change from the writer so it is now only applied by the durability service and it still works.
+I let a reader have a larger depth then the writer and it only get the amount of samples specified by the writer.
+I also tried having the writer have a larger depth then the reader and it only gets the amount of samples specified by the readers depth.
+So the lowest depth sets the limit as one would excpeted.
+I applied the durability service setting to the HistoryTopicTest project, but only in the writer program and it works.
+I'm not sure what is gonna happen when I apply it to the "other" topics, most likely nothing as it should be the same topic.